English-Medium Instruction Calculus: Is flipping helpful?: Results

-For the flipped class 101 of type~B, the class activity is typically structured as follows.
-After an introduction in the beginning of each class, an overview of the material is presented before attempting any problems.
-The students are then assigned the problems, which have been selected from the adopted textbook, other Calculus textbooks, and past year exam papers.
-The students are given time to think for themselves, to discuss with their peers or team members and to attempt those problems with the assistance from both the instructor and the teaching assistant.
-Teams are assigned but not enforced.
-The students are given a freedom whether to work as an individual or as part of a team.
-After a definite period of time, let say 10 or 15 minutes, the students are invited to vote some questions that they prefer to be discussed.
-The most popular questions are selected and the students would then present the corresponding solutions in front of the classroom.
+In-class activity for Type B is typically structured as follows: after a brief introduction to begin each class, which includes an overview of the material, problems related to the overview are distributed and attempted.
+The problems are selected from the course textbook, other Calculus textbooks and past examination papers.
+The students are given time to work individually or cooperatively in teams; the teams are assigned but the team assignments are not strictly enforced.
+Students may also seek assistance from the instructor during this time period.
+Afterwards, students are invited to vote for those questions they need explained; the questions are ranked by popularity (need) and the presenter (either students or the instructor) presents solutions.